odedbadt/polyhedra-museum/README.md

 enjoy

+More explanations soon...
-more explanations soon, more shapes also ... stay tuned
+More shapes also ...
+Does not include generating code (might come soon) stay tuned